Our diamond wheels are built for high-performance use and are made with ultimate precision to ensure they perform flawlessly from start to finish.

 Vitrified bond wheels are typically used for grinding PCD and PCBN tools, ceramics and semi-conductors.

-The combination of the vitrified bonds high thermal stability and its ability to maintain wheel structure allows for a more efficient coolant delivery to the grinding area of contact.
-This quality is a key component in providing longer wheel life.
+The combination of the vitrified bonds high thermal stability and our ability to adjust the bond structure allows for a more efficient coolant delivery to the grinding area of contact.
+These quality’s are key components in providing long wheel life.

-These wheels are extremely aggressive and free cutting.
-They provide excellent tool life, require less stoppages for dressing than their resin bond counterparts, are cool-cutting and are suitable for “lights out” high production grinding.
+Vitrified bond wheels are extremely aggressive and free cutting.
+They provide excellent tool life, require less downtime for dressing and truing, are cool-cutting and are suitable for “lights out” high production grinding.

-Eagle vitrified bonds range from 3/16″ diameter all the way to a 40″ segemented diameter.
+Eagle vitrified bonds range from 3/16″ diameter all the way to a 40″ diameter.

 METAL BOND Diamond Wheels